johnhopkins/HomeAutomation/README.md

 # Gateway

 The gateway will act as a server for the web interface, and will drive all the wireless modules so needs to act as both reciever and transmitter.
+All data recieved will be passed to the server for processing.
+All commands to controllable sensors and actuators will be sent form the gateway.

 ## Serial Reader
 This is a simple python module that reads the serial data from the usb port (or any port specified).
 It then parses the serial data and stores the information in the mongo database.